 28. The Masonry Outdoor Fireplace

 As you can tell, I’m a little hooked on the outdoor fireplace.
-They are rustic and cozy while also adding some nice charm to a space.
+They are rustic and cozy while also adding some nice charm to your backyard space.

 So if you feel the same way then you might want to check out this design.
 It is very charming and beautiful.
 Give me a cup of coffee and a good book, and I could see this being my new hangout spot.